Veterans Rebuilding Life | In Memoriam

 Members of the Marine Corps Honor Guard, a specialized branch of the military dedicated to providing final burial honors for fallen service members.

-U.S. Marine Corps Honor Guard detachment.
+U.S. Marine Corps Honor Guard conducting flag folding ceremony.

 VRL member and fellow Marine Kevin Vargas-Colon, served with James during the Iraq War, and stated;

 “James was a great Marine.
 He was a great leader who cared for his junior Marines, and was often considered by many to have been a mentor and motivator unlike any other.
-I had the honor, and the privilege of getting to know him professionally and personally.
-He was a great friend who could advise you on almost anything.”

 At the time of his passing, James was employed as the head of internet security for Classy, an online fundraising platform developed for nonprofit organizations.

 Sgt.
 Dolan is believed to have taken his own life in a Brooklyn motel room, on the evening of Dec.
 27th, 2017, when visiting family for the holidays.
-It is estimated that 22 veterans a day lose their battle with post-traumatic stress disorder and commit suicide.

 Veterans Rebuilding Life | In Memoriam | Denise Lukowski | NYPD